MicrosoftDocs/mslearn-advocates.azure-functions-and-signalr/README.md

       workflow_dispatch:

     env:
+      # solution/server is the finished path
+      # start/server is the original path you work on
       PACKAGE_PATH: 'solution/server' # set this to the path to your web app project, defaults to the repository root
       AZURE_FUNCTIONAPP_PACKAGE_PATH: '.'
       NODE_VERSION: '20.x' # set this to the node version to use (supports 8.x, 10.x, 12.x)